goughjo02/d3-mandelbrot-set/README.md

 # Mandelbrot Set

-I trie to visualise the Mandelbrot set using d3.js.
+I tried to visualise the Mandelbrot set using d3.js.
 It is all client side so it is not very fast.
 At high resolution it is very slow.
 I am not sure if it is possible to do it faster.
 Here are some examples:

 ![Sample One](/public/og-image.png)